bowbowbow/Friday/README.md

 # Friday

+Friday is a Chrome extension that automatically transforms test scenarios written in natural language into selenium code.

 This is the project implementation of team 5 for KAIST, CS453 Automated Software Testing, Spring 2019.

-Friday is a Chrome extension that automatically turns test scenarios written in natural language into selenium code.

 ## Installation